-Whitaker, an Emmy-winner, has covered virtually all of the major news stories in the West since he was posted to Los Angeles in 1992, reporting regularly for the CBS Evening News and other CBS News broadcasts.
-He also has worked for Sunday Morning, turning out feature stories and thoughtful profiles, including on Barbra Streisand, Norman Lear and Gladys Knight.
-One of his most memorable Sunday Morning profiles was of ex-boxer Mike Tyson.
-He has interviewed First Lady Michelle Obama and Mexican President Enrique Pena Nieto.
+Prior to joining 60 Minutes, Whitaker covered virtually every major news story on the west coast since he was posted to the Los Angeles bureau in 1992.
+He reported regularly for the CBS Evening News and other CBS News broadcasts.
+He also contributed to CBS Sunday Morning, turning out feature stories and thoughtful profiles on Barbra Streisand, Norman Lear and Gladys Knight and more.
+One of his most memorable Sunday Morning interviews was with ex-boxer Mike Tyson.
+Whitaker has also sat down with former First Lady Michelle Obama and Mexican President Enrique Pena Nieto.

-In 2008, he covered Mitt Romney's presidential campaign.
-He was the lead reporter covering the 2000 presidential campaign of George W. Bush.
+In 2008, Whitaker covered Mitt Romney's presidential campaign.
+He was CBS News' lead reporter on the 2000 presidential campaign of George W. Bush.

-Prior to his assignment to Los Angeles, Whitaker served as CBS News' Tokyo correspondent (1989-92).
-There, he covered stories throughout Asia, including the pro-democracy uprising in Tiananmen Square, military coup attempts in the Philippines and the enthronement of Japan's Emperor Akihito.
+Before his assignment to Los Angeles, Whitaker served as CBS News' Tokyo correspondent (1989-92).
+He covered stories throughout Asia, including the pro-democracy uprising in Tiananmen Square, military coup attempts in the Philippines and the enthronement of Japan's Emperor Akihito.
 He was in Baghdad for the build-up to Desert Storm.

-Before that, Whitaker was based in Atlanta (1985-88), where he won an Emmy for his reports on the collapse of Jim and Tammy Bakker's television ministry and covered the 1988 presidential campaign of Michael Dukakis.
-Whitaker joined CBS News as a reporter in November 1984.
+Whitaker was based in Atlanta from 1985-88 where he won an Emmy Award for his reports on the collapse of Jim and Tammy Bakker's television ministry and covered the 1988 presidential campaign of Michael Dukakis.

-Previously, Whitaker was a correspondent for WBTV-TV, the CBS affiliate in Charlotte, N.C.
-He began his broadcast journalism career at KQED-TV in San Francisco, where he was a producer, associate producer and researcher/writer.
+Prior to joining CBS News in 1984, Whitaker was a correspondent for WBTV-TV, the CBS affiliate in Charlotte, N.C.
+He began his broadcast journalism career at KQED-TV in San Francisco where he was a producer, associate producer and researcher/writer.

-Whitaker was born in Philadelphia on August, 26, 1951; he was graduated from Hobart and William Smith Colleges with a B.A. degree in American history and from Boston University with a master's degree in African-American studies.
-Whitaker also attended the Master of Journalism program at the University of California, Berkeley.
-He was awarded an honorary Doctorate of Humane Letters from Hobart and William Smith Colleges in 1997.
+Whitaker was born and raised in the Philadelphia area.
+He graduated from Hobart and William Smith Colleges with a B.A. degree in American History and from Boston University with a master's degree in African American Studies.
+Whitaker also holds a master's degree in journalism from the University of California, Berkeley.
+He has been awarded honorary Doctorates of Humane Letters from Hobart and William Smith Colleges (1997) and Knox College (2015.)